Kong/docs.konghq.com/app/_hub/kong-inc/statsd/_index.md

 For DogStatsD-style tags, they're appended as a |# delimited section at the end of the metric, for example:
 `metric.name:0|c|#tagName:val,tag2Name:val2`
-See Tags in https://docs.datadoghq.com/developers/dogstatsd/data_types/#tagging for the concept description and Datagram Format.
+See the [Datadog StatsD Tags](https://docs.datadoghq.com/developers/dogstatsd/data_types/#tagging) documentation for more information about the concept description and Datagram Format.

 For SignalFX dimension, add the tags to the metric name in square brackets, for example:
 `metric.name[tagName=val,tag2Name=val2]:0|c`